linehanMatt/tmp-content/knowledge-base/2.concepts/key-narrative-concepts/what-is-a-data-plane.md

 - **Narrative Hosting**: Narrative offers hosting services for the Data Plane, providing a streamlined and integrated experience.

 - **Customer Hosting**: Customers can choose to host the Data Plane on their infrastructure, such as AWS or Snowflake, offering flexibility and control over their data environment.

+## Viewing and Managing Data Planes

+The Data Plane can be viewed and managed through the Narrative platform.
+To see the active data planes for your account visit the [Data Planes](https://app.narrative.io/platform/my-data/data-planes) page under "My Data".

 ## Conclusion